nathansmith-hub/webflyx/README.md

 # webflyx

-Part of the "Learn Git" course with [Boot.dev](https://www.boot.dev)
+Part of the 'Learn Git' course with Boot.dev, this repository demonstrates fundamental version control concepts and workflows.

-A simple project to showcase proficiency in using and navigating Git, demonstrating fundamental version control concepts and workflows.
+It showcases proficiency in using and navigating Git through hands-on practice with core Git commands and operations.